uspdev/uspdev.github.io/pages/laravel-en.md

 ### 1.2 Controller

-We can organize our routes with the Controller, our component that
+We can manage our routes on Controller, our component that
 > Accepts input and converts it to commands for the model or view. [(Wikipedia)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

-To create a Controller, run on console:
+To create a Controller, run:
 {% highlight bash %}
 php artisan make:controller BookController
 {% endhighlight %}